vyos/vyos-documentation/docs/services/ssh.rst

 Disable password based authentication.
 Login via SSH keys only.
 This hardens security!

-.. cfgcmd: set service ssh disable-host-validation
+.. cfgcmd:: set service ssh disable-host-validation

 Disable the host validation through reverse DNS lookups - can speedup login time when reverse lookup is not possible.